ReWeaver: Towards Simulation-Ready and Topology-Accurate Garment Reconstruction: Related Works

 \subsection{Optimization-based garment reconstruction}

 Some optimization-based methods, as well as hybrid approaches that combine learning-based prediction with physics-guided optimization, have made notable progress in recovering simulation-ready garments by integrating differentiable physics into the reconstruction process.
 For example, DiffAvatar~\cite{diffavatar} leverages the XPBD~\cite{xpbd} algorithm to drive a differentiable physics engine that simulates cloth behavior, allowing gradient-based updates to align the simulated garment with the reconstructed scan geometry.
-To ensure that the optimization results are plausible both physically and design-wise, and to reduce the complexity of the optimization process, \cite{diffavatar} introduce a control cage representation on 2D patterns.
 However, this method relies on a predefined garment library, which limits its ability to generalize to diverse or unseen pattern structures.
-Dress-1-to-3~\cite{dress-1-to-3} addresses a more challenging setting by leveraging generative models as priors and using the CIPC~\cite{cipc} simulation algorithm to reconstruct simulation-ready garments from a single input image.
+Furthermore, optimizing the pattern parameters requires running the differentiable simulation multiple times, making the overall process highly time-consuming.
+Dress-1-to-3~\cite{dress-1-to-3} addresses a more challenging setting by leveraging generative models as priors and using the C-IPC~\cite{cipc} simulation algorithm to reconstruct simulation-ready garments from a single input image.
 Its initial garment patterns are estimated from a single image using SewFormer~\cite{sewformer}, but these patterns have low geometric accuracy and may even contain incorrect topology.
-PhysAvatar~\cite{physavatar} combines inverse rendering and inverse physics to automatically estimate the human shape and appearance, as well as the fabric parameters of clothing, from multi-view video.
-However, it only reconstructs a coarse mesh that is noisy, lacks the compactness of pattern-based representations, and cannot be directly used in industrial pipelines or for easy editing.
+Gaussian Garments~\cite{gaussiangarment} reconstructs an initial static geometry from a single template frame via multi-view stereo, surface reconstruction, and remeshing, and subsequently registers it to the video sequence.
+However, the acquisition of the static geometry relies on multiple traditional steps, suffering from error accumulation, and such reconstruction requires the selected template frame to possess high visibility and rich textures.